HeardLibrary/digital-scholarship/computer/index.md

 Topics include:
 - Risks
-- Strategies
-- Cloud services
-- External drives
+- OS-dependent tools
-- Network servers
+- Suggested strategies

 Go to Lesson 5: Backup [for Mac](backup-mac/) or [for Windows](backup-windows/)

 ## Lesson 6: Command line

 Topics include:
-- The terminal
+- The console (Terminal in Mac, Command Prompt in Windows)
-- Navigating through directories
+- File paths and navigating through directories
-- Running software
+- Running programs
-- The system path
+- The system PATH variagle
 - Localhost web servers

 Go to Lesson 6: Command line [for Mac (Unix shell)](command-unix) or [for Windows (DOS)](command-windows)